crate-workbench/cratedb-xlens/README.md

-# XMover - CrateDB Shard Analyzer and Movement Tool
+# CrateDB XLens

-A comprehensive Python tool for analyzing CrateDB shard distribution across nodes and availability zones, and generating safe SQL commands for shard rebalancing and node decommissioning.
+A comprehensive looking-glass utility for analyzing CrateDB shard distribution across nodes and availability zones, and generating safe SQL commands for shard rebalancing and node decommissioning.

 ## Features